 Systems Design Engineering

 All graduate students engaged in MASc and PhD studies at the University of Waterloo receive financial support.
 In addition, students admitted into the collaborative Nanotechnology graduate program are also eligible to apply for Fellowships in Nanotechnology, valued at CDN $10,000 each, through the Waterloo Institute for Nanotechnology (WIN).
 Fellowship funding is on top of the research support from the supervising Faculty Member and can be held simultaneously with other graduate awards (subject to the requirements of other scholarships/awards).
-(Visit the WIN website for further details)
+Additional information is available at the Waterloo Institute for Nanotechnology website.

-Admission requirements are the same as those for MASc and PhD in Electrical and Computer Engineering.
-Please refer to the following web site:
+Admission requirements are the same as those for the MASc in Electrical and Computer Engineering.

-Note: It is possible that some students may need to take more courses than are prescribed by the home program in order to meet the specific course requirements of the collaborative program.
+Note: It is possible that some students may need to take more courses than are prescribed by the home department in order to meet the specific course requirements of the collaborative program.

 The MASc degree requirements are as follows:

 at least five courses (0.50 unit weight) including two required core courses and three elective courses from the approved list, the choice of courses must meet with the approval of the supervisor,

 original Research Thesis, and